 Masks must be worn in enclosed public places, especially public transport where social distancing is not always possible.
 This includes taxis and rideshares.
 Each department of France is allowed to decree its own terms according to the local health situation, so be sure to check the guidelines of the region you are visiting to see what is and isn’t necessary.

 In the event that you have been found not wearing a mask when it was necessary, you will be charged 135 Euros.

 Social distancing of 1 metre should still be in place when people are not co-habiting.

 What is open in France now?
 Has life returned to normal?

-As of June 20th, the curfew was lifted and all bars and restaurants are open for indoor and outdoor seating.
+From summer, the curfew was lifted and all bars and restaurants are open for indoor and outdoor seating.